FAQ staying and working in the Netherlands after your study

 Residence permit for work

-Work as an employee, working on a self employed basis, as a highly skilled imigrant, orientation year for graduates in the Netherlands, orientation year of highly educated persons.
+Work as an employee, working as a self-employed, as a highly skilled imigrant, orientation year for graduates in the Netherlands, orientation year of highly educated persons.

 Residence permit outside the realm of work